Lisa Vanderpump and Lala Kent at a party hosted by Lala Kent.

 Article continues below advertisement

-Now that the show is coming back for Season 11, it seems that die-hard Vanderpump fans will have another reason to keep their Peacock subscription.
+Now that the show is back for Season 11, it seems that die-hard Vanderpump fans will have another reason to keep their Peacock subscription.
 Bravo realty series are certainly at the center of our pop culture conversation, and in the past few years, that has been especially true of Vanderpump Rules.

 Advertisement